spacedogXYZ/spacedogXYZ/_posts/2016-09-27-hellovote.md

 The system is built with Node.js and Python, uses Twilio to send SMS messages and Facebook notifications, and is hosted on Heroku.
 It will be open sourced after the election, pending a legal review.

-If you want to build something like HelloVote that guides users through a civic action with engaging and friendly messages, [get in touch!](/blastoff) Spacedog stands at the ready to help fight our next challenges.
+If you want to build something like HelloVote that guides users through a complex civic action with engaging and friendly messages, [get in touch!](/blastoff) Spacedog stands at the ready to help fight our next challenges.